Craig Cathcart: Watford

-On 24 June 2014, Cathcart agreed terms on a two-year deal with Watford having been out-of-contract at Blackpool.
+On 24 June 2014, Cathcart agreed terms on a two-year deal with Watford, effective from 1 July, having been out-of-contract at Blackpool.
 He officially became a Watford player on 1 July.

 Cathcart's first Watford appearance came as a substitute for Gabriel Tamaș against AFC Bournemouth on 20 September 2014, scoring an equalising goal on his debut.
 In total, he played 29 league games, scoring three times, as Watford were promoted to the Premier League.

-Cathcart has since signed new four-year deals in July 2015, June 2017 and June 2019.
+On 2 July 2015, Cathcart signed a new four-year deal with the club.

+On 28 June 2017, Cathcart once again penned a four-year contract extension with the club.

+On 12 June 2019, Cathcart extended his contract with the club for another four years, effective until June 2023.

+Cathcart was a fan favourite at Watford and his time at Watford was memorable.
+He was vital in getting them promoted in the 2014–15 season and again in the 2020–21 season.
+He was sometimes used as a right-back, which highlighted his versatility.

+On 30 June 2023, after a total of nine years and over 250 appearances, Watford announced Cathcart's departure from the club following the expiration of his contract.

+Kortrijk and retirement

+On 5 September 2023, Belgian Pro League club Kortrijk announced the signing of Cathcart on a one-year deal, with an option to extend his contract for another year.
+Later on 21 September, he decided to retire from professional football early into the season, as he felt he had lost his motivation and enthusiasm for the game.

 International career

-Cathcart has been involved with the Northern Ireland national team since Under-17 level, and was part of the team that attempted to qualify for the 2006 European Under-17 Championship.
+Cathcart was involved with the Northern Ireland national team since Under-17 level, and was part of the team that attempted to qualify for the 2006 European Under-17 Championship.

 By November 2006, still just 17 years old, Cathcart had been promoted to the Northern Ireland Under-21 team, and was named in the squad for a friendly against Germany on 14 November 2006.
 In February 2007, Cathcart was selected in the European squad for the 2007 Meridian Cup, a competition between two "all-star" Under-18 teams from Europe and Africa.

-Since his first call-up, Cathcart has been a regular name in Northern Ireland Under-21 squads, and has so far made seven appearances for the team, the most recent being a 3–0 defeat by Germany on 5 September 2008.
+After his first call-up, Cathcart was a regular name in Northern Ireland Under-21 squads, also playing a 3–0 defeat by Germany on 5 September 2008.

 Cathcart was called up to the Northern Ireland squad in May 2009, along with nine other uncapped players for the international friendly against Italy on 6 June.
 Cathcart made his full international debut in Northern Ireland's 1–0 win against Slovenia in Maribor on 3 September 2010.
 Playing out of position at left-back, due to an injury to Jonny Evans, Cathcart put in a strong performance and set up the winning goal for Corry Evans.

 He played at UEFA Euro 2016, when Northern Ireland made it out of the group before being knocked out by Wales in the round of 16; it was the nation's best performance at a UEFA European Championship.